It’s that time of year when we take stock isn’t it? Look back on the past year and think about our highs and our lows.

 2) Are your prices aligned to your income target?

 Set an income target then work out how many bookings per month/per year you need to meet this target.
 If it’s 5 weekly bookings a month, then clearly this isn’t possible; you either change your income target or change your prices.
 Don’t feel that once prices are set, you have to stick with them.
 Feel free to increase your prices if your gut feel is that it’s the right thing to do.
 As long as you’re offering value to your guests, as a result of increased prices.
 Having a clear pricing structure that earns you the income you need and offers guests value for money is running your holiday home as a business.

 3) Do you know who you are marketing to?

 Are you marketing to anyone?
 Anyone who will book with you?
 This strategy isn’t a smart business move.
 You need to work out exactly who you are targeting eg families with pre-school children, retired couples, young couples.
-Your targeting will be based on the area you’re in and the local attractions.
-Plus it’s based on what a stay in your holiday cottage can offer your targeted guests.
+And what exactly are they looking for in a holiday home that you can provide?
+What problems do they have that a stay with you will resolve.
+Your targeting will also be based on the area you’re in and the local attractions.
 Once you define this, you can ensure your website and your marketing messages are talking directly to these guests.